The Importance of Water and Your Espresso Machine

 For the reservoir

-If you plan to plumb in your machine, or have it plumbed in already, we carry water filter only systems, and water filter and softening systems that come with all the fittings you need to connect directly to your water source on one end, and the water line directly to your machine on the other end.
+If your machine will be plumbed in, we carry water filter only systems, and water filter and softening systems.
+These come with all the fittings you need to connect directly to your water source on one end, and the water line directly to your machine on the other end.
 These are easy to install and will ensure you are getting the ideal water to your machine with every use.